mitar/web-mongo/README.md

 web browsers cannot directly connect to a TCP port, the web app exposes a thin WebSockets-TCP proxy which does not process packets but just passes them back and forth.

-Change Streams is an official MongoDB API since MongoDB 3.6 to hook into the
+Change Streams is an official MongoDB API since MongoDB 3.6 to hook into the oplog and receive a stream of notifications as documents in a collection are being modified.

+This web app then uses [Vue](https://vuejs.org/) to render the example reactive collection.

 Considerations: